-Does taking pheniramine in pregnancy cause long-term problems in behavior or learning for the baby?
+Does taking pheniramine in pregnancy affect future behavior or learning for the child?

-Studies have not been done to see if pheniramine causes long-term problems in behavior or learning.
+Studies have not been done to see if pheniramine causes behavior or learning issues for the child.

-If a man takes pheniramine, could it affect his fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a male takes pheniramine, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?